 Applying moisturizers to your nails will help prevent them from chipping and keep them stronger and healthy.
 So that’s how to clean matte nails

-How to Make Your Nail Polish Matte
+How Do You Make Nail Polish Matte?

 So you want to make your own polish matte and you don’t have the one (matte topcoat) designed for this purpose, well, who cares, there are few ways out there for you to make one, for yourself.